Marginalia to a Theorem of Asper\'o and Schindler: Abstract

 \section{Abstract}

-We describe a general method for adding a model of an infinitary propositional formula by stationary set preserving forcing.
-As a consequence we obtain a somewhat different proof of the Asperó-Schindler theorem stating that $\mathsf{MM}^{++}$ implies Woodin’s axiom $(*)$.
+We give a game-theoretic characterization of when a model of an infinitary propositional formula can be added by a proper, semiproper, and stationary-set-preserving poset.
+In the latter case, we also give a general sufficient condition for the existence of such a poset.
+We use this condition to give a somewhat different proof of the theorem of Asper\'o and Schindler, which states that $\mathsf{MM}^{++}$ implies Woodin's axiom $(*)$.